hwanggu-corgi/hwanggu-log/update.md

 ### October 23rd, 2020
-1. Corgi add progress #285 in assignment 1, CSC 369♥♥
+1. Corgi add progress #286 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
-        - Corgi working on adding code #104
+        - Corgi working on adding code #105
             - Corgi working on helper function [9 of 11] `get_free_blocks`
+                - Corgi writing code for the main case
             - Corgi completed working on helper function [8 of 11] `create_new_extent`
                 - Corgi writing code for the main case
             - Corgi working on helper function [7 of 11] `set_directory_entry`